Corne173/IoT_Energy_Logger/README.md

 # IoT-Energy-Logger

 ---
-ESP8266 Modbus MQTT Google Cloud Energy Logger.
+Prototype ESP8266 Modbus MQTT Google Cloud Energy Logger.

 ## Overview
 ![Overvew diagram](./Datasheets/System%20Diagram.png)

 ## Google Cloud platform setup

-- APIs to activate:
+- The very first step is to activate the APIs by going to `APIs and Services` and enabling the following:
-  - PubSub
+  - PubSub (Required)
-  - IoT Core
+  - IoT Core (Required)
+  - Cloud Functions (Optional but this is the best(cheapest) way to go)
+  - BigQuery (Optional but this makes the most sense for datastorage)
-  - Cloud Storage
+  - Cloud Storage (Optional - Application dependant)
-  - DataFlow
+  - DataFlow (Optional - Application dependant)
-  - Compute Engine
+  - Compute Engine (Optional - Application dependant)

-- Setup Pub/Sub Topic
+If things dont work, dont worry, you'll receive helpful debug messages from the API that will remind you.

+Now that the APIs are enabled, set up the Cloud Core Iot functionality which is responsible for handling the incoming MQTT messages.
+- To set up `Cloud Core` you need to:
+  - Create a new Registry with a name of your choosing
+  - Create a new Device with a name of your choosing.
+This "device" will be the IoT device you are adding, in this case an ESP.

 - Setup `DataFlow` pipeline from MQTT payload to Cloud Storage
     - "Create a new job from Template"
-    - Give it a name, select a regionand select the template `Pub/Sub to Text Files on Cloud Storage`
+    - Give it a name, select a region, select the template `Pub/Sub to Text Files on Cloud Storage`
     - Required parameters:
       - The **Pub/Sub topic name** can be found under the `Pub/Sub` tab in the left-hand panel.
 Click on the topic to open it, and copy the content of the `Topic name`